 School-age children (ages 6 to 12) need healthy foods and nutritious snacks.
-They have a consistent but slow rate of growth and usually eat 4 to 5 times a day (including snacks).
+They have a steady but slow rate of growth and usually eat 4 to 5 times a day (with snacks).
 Many food habits, likes, and dislikes are set during this time.
-Family, friends, and the media (especially TV) influence their food choices and eating habits.
+Family, friends, and the media (chiefly TV) effect their food choices and eating habits.
 School-age children are often willing to eat a wider variety of foods than their younger siblings.
 Eating healthy after-school snacks is important, too, as these snacks may contribute up to one-fourth of the total calorie intake for the day.
-School-age children have developed more advanced feeding skills and are able to help with meal preparation.
+School-age children can also help with meal prep.

 Always serve breakfast, even if it has to be "on the run."
 Some ideas for a quick, healthy breakfast include:

 Take advantage of big appetites after school by serving healthy snacks, such as:

 Vegetables and dip

 Turkey or chicken sandwich

 Let children help with meal planning and preparation.

 Serve meals at the table, instead of in front of the TV, to avoid distractions.

 The MyPlate icon is a guideline to help you and your child eat a healthy diet.
 MyPlate can help you and your child eat a variety of foods while encouraging the right amount of calories and fat.